 Snooze factor: 9 It’s nice and peaceful and the beds (by Respa, 100% handmade in Ireland) are frankly the dream.

-Food factor: 9 Much better than we expected: quality local produce delivered with imagination and flair.
+Food factor: 8 Much better than we expected: quality local produce delivered with imagination and flair.
+The bar area could be nicer though.

 Eco-friendly factor: 8 Walks through woodland to lakes, where you might catch sight of Canada geese or kingfishers if you are lucky.